Perhaps you’re just completing your dream house and outdoor space, or maybe you’ve been sitting inside dreaming about finishing it for years.

 A. Consider making it stand alone – if you make the fire part of your house construction you will need to think about building permits, design, the cost of a firebox and the complication of building it into the structure.
 Keeping it stand alone removes most of those complications.
 You can still push it through a roof structure and we can provide specifications on how to best do that.

-B. Consider your property boundaries – if you place the fire on or near your boundary you may need to consult your neighbour and seek consent.
+B. Consider your property boundaries – if you place the outdoor fireplace on or near your boundary you may need to consult your neighbour and seek consent.
 Proximity to boundary considerations vary from council to council.
 Typically if you are over 1.5m away from a neighbours side boundary you will be fine, but it’s always best to check with your council.

 Tip #4: Install something you can cook on, not an ‘open fire’